neoalienson/hexo-plugin-js-compactor/README.md

 - Configuration handling
 - Error handling scenarios

-## Contribution
+## Contributing

-Keep it simple and stupid for now.
-Any pull request is welcomed and will reviewed.
+Keep it simple for now.
+Any pull request is welcome and will be reviewed.